RELATIONSHIP OR RELIGION (Part 2)

 Religion has no power to set anyone free from the power, penalty, or presence of sin.
-Therefore, religious zealots, without intimate relationship with God through Jesus Christ, are perpetual slaves of sin and are constantly living in fear of the penalties or wages of their sins (John 8:34, Rom.
+Therefore, religious zealots without intimate relationship with God through Jesus Christ are perpetual slaves of sin and are constantly living in fear of the penalty or wages of their sins (John 8:34, Rom.
 6:16).

-But, when you are born-again through faith in the person and finished work of Jesus on the cross, you are completely set free from the bondage, power and penalty of sin.
+But when you are born-again through faith in the person and finished work of Jesus Christ, you are completely set free from the bondage, condemnation, power and penalty of sin.

 Religion seeks to change the outward man without first transforming the inner man; it seeks to change a man’s acts without first changing his heart; it seeks to change a man’s doings without first changing his being or nature.

 God changes or transforms those who come to Him through faith in Christ from inside out.
-Through the New Birth, God gives the believers a new heart so that they may begin to walk in newness of life.
-God transforms the believer into a new being, person or creation in Christ, and not to a rehabilitated, reformed, or refined old self.
+Through the New Birth God gave you a new heart so that you may begin to walk in newness of life.
+God has transformed you into a new being, person or creation in Christ, and not to a rehabilitated, reformed, or refined old self.